On the intersections of finitely generated subgroups of free groups: reduced rank to full rank: Free groups

-Let $\Gamma$ be a graph with involution.
-We may also define reduced paths in $\Gamma$ in the exact same way as we did for Stallings graphs.
+Let $\Gamma$ be a fully involutive graph.
+We may also define reduced paths in $\Gamma$ in the exact same way as we did for involutive graphs.
 However, the fundamental groupoid may not always be defined.
-If $x\in V(\Gamma)$ such that $x^{-1} = x$, then by property 1, the fundamental group $\pi_1(\Gamma, x)$ is well defined.
+If $x\in V(\Gamma)$ such that $x^{-1} = x$, then by \ref{itm:inverse_edge_vertex}, the fundamental group $\pi_1(\Gamma, x)$ is well defined.

-There is a standard formula relating the rank of the fundamental group of a Stallings graph to its combinatorial data.
-We record this formula also for graphs with involution.
+There is a standard formula relating the rank of the fundamental group of an involutive graph to its combinatorial data.
+We record this formula also for fully involutive graphs.

-\begin{lma} Let $\Gamma$ be a connected graph with involution.
+\begin{lemma} Let $\Gamma$ be a connected fully involutive graph.
 Then: